There are four intoxication related offenses that can be classified as a Felony DWI:

-A state jail felony can result in a fine up to $10,000 and confinement in a state jail for any term not more than 2 years or less than 180 days.
+State jail felonies can result in a fine of up to $10,000 and confinement in a state jail for any term not more than 2 years or less than 180 days.
 Your driver’s license may also be suspended from 90 days to 2 years.

 If you are convicted, you will be assessed an annual $1,000 to $2,000 surcharge fee each year for 3 years in order to retain your driver’s license.
 If you are facing a DWI felony charge, seeking legal counsel may help you understand your charges, potential consequences, and other complicated legal components of navigating your case.

 A conviction for Felony DWI in Texas often comes with a number of restrictions and requirements placed upon you by the court.
 Some of these restrictions are relevant even if you have only been charged, and not yet convicted, of a Felony DWI.

 The court may require several things of you, including:

 A vehicle ignition interlock system detects the presence of alcohol in your breath.
 When it detects a certain amount of alcohol, it will disable your vehicle for a set duration.
 This is often a condition of bond, and you will not be allowed to operate a motor vehicle without it.